Rockies vs. Cardinals MLB Betting Odds, Trends & Prediction

 Cardinals are 8-3 SU in their last 11 games at home

-Rockies are 11-45 SU in their last 56 games on the road
+Rockies are 12-45 SU in their last 57 games on the road.

 Rockies vs. Cardinals MLB BETTING PREDICTION

 Take the under.
-The total has gone under in five out of the Rockies’ last seven road games and is 8-3 in the Cardinals’ last 11 games when facing an opponent from the National League.
-The under is also 5-2 in the Cardinals’ last seven games against an opponent from the National League West Division.
+The total has gone under in 11 out of the Rockies’ last 13 games played on a Sunday and is 9-3 in their last 12 road contests when playing on a Sunday.
+On the other side, the under is 7-3 in the Cardinals’ last 10 games against an opponent from the National League and is 8-3 in their last 11 games played on a Sunday.

 Rockies vs. Cardinals MLB Playoffs Prediction: UNDER 8.5